 Letters from the twenty-year correspondence between the author and Frank Doel, chief buyer for Marks & Co antiquarian booksellers, located at the eponymous address in London.

 Was in the mood for some kind, caring, well-intentioned words, stuff like that.
 This was exactly what I was looking for.
 I listened to the audiobook.
-It was perfect comfort.
+Perfect comfort. 😊

 Comments